Scottish ferry fiasco: 2024 delays

 In February 2024 it was announced that Glen Sannox had begun her sea trials, but her projected in-service date had slipped further, to late May; then in March 2024 that her handover was likely delayed to July/August.
 Ferguson Marine CEO David Tydeman was dismissed after the announcement of the further delay.

 In July 2024 it was announced that there would be a further delay, to at least the end of September 2024, before handover would take place, and problems supercooling LNG fuel pipes then made a September handover unachievable, with an additional delay of at least a fortnight.
 The additional delay made the ferries more than seven years late.
 Ferguson Marine was meant to hand over the long-delayed boat to CalMac on Monday October 14th, 2024.
 However, when the revised hand over date was reached, the Ferguson Marine CEO John Petticrew told Holyrood MSPs that a new handover date would need to be arranged because the vessel had suffered a total power failure during the previously reported 'successful' sea trials.
 The power blackout caused extensive damage to the vessel's electrical power systems.
 A partial refit will be required to replace the damaged power distribution components.

 Before this additional delay trials the ferry was expected to carry passengers for a few days in December 2024, however it will thereafter be out of service for a few weeks for annual maintenance.

+Delays through into 2026

+According to a delivery update from the shipyard to the Scottish Parliament’s Net Zero, Energy and Transport Committee in December 2025, the completion of MV Glen Rosa is now expected in the fourth quarter of 2026, reflecting further delay to the ferry’s build programme.
+Following handover to Caledonian Maritime Assets Ltd and subsequent sea trials and familiarisation, the vessel may not enter service until 2027.

+Further problems after entering service

+Glen Sannox was taken out of service for annual maintenance in November 2025, but was unable to return to service in February 2026 as planned.
+It was reported that a further month was required to repair a winch assembly, and that this was to be achieved by cannibalising the unfinished Glen Rosa.